Infrapatellar Bursitis

 Infrapatellar bursitis can last for anything from a couple of weeks to a few months.
 If you follow the recommended treatment above, particularly resting from aggravating activities, then symptoms of clergyman’s knee should settle within a few weeks.
 Generally, the sooner you start treatment, the quicker you will recover.

 If infrapatellar bursitis has developed secondary to other knee problems, such as patellar tendon inflammation (Jumpers Knee) or Osgood Schlatters Disease, then it may take 3-6 months for things to fully settle down.
+It is really important to treat the underlying cause of infrapatellar bursitis, not just the swelling, otherwise the condition is likely to return.

 Related Articles